- An admissions presentation highlighting academics & student life.

 Viewing of Residence Halls (optional).Departing from the Angell College Center, Flynt Commons, 2nd Floor

 Visitors will have the option to view all available types of housing, from low rise to suite-style.
-The following residence halls will be showcased: Whiteface, Wilson, Harrington, Mason and Hood Halls.
+The following residence halls will be showcased: Moffitt, Wilson, Harrington, Mason and Hood Halls.

 Academic Breakout Sessions Offered